pavelsolis/Replication-Folder/Data/Metadata/guide-metadata.md

 ## Considerations
-Excel files are excluded from updates in the repository because:
+Excel files are excluded from the repository because they are usually large and:
 - Very large files (\> 100 MB) do not work well in version control (they are often duplicated in the history).
 - GitHub limits the size of files to 50 MB.

 Data files with an Excel extension are thus not included in the replication folder; this behavior can be reverted by commenting the \*.xls\* line in the *.gitignore* file.
 They can be shared, however, by posting them online or by using a cloud-based platform.
-- For this reason, when collaborating with other people, designate a person responsible for having the latest version of the Excel files and for sharing them.
+- For this reason, when collaborating with other people, a designated person can be responsible for having the latest version of the Excel files and for sharing them.

-Other data file extensions (e.g., .csv, .mat, .dta) are not explicitly excluded but be aware of the 50 MB limit.
+Non-Excel data files (e.g., .csv, .mat, .dta) are not explicitly excluded but beware of the 50 MB limit.

 ## Recommendations